 Rather than sitting down and establishing the challenges banks and financial organisations were trying to solve and then assessing if blockchain was the right move to make, technology tempted companies into starting it up and then figuring out what benefits it would bring.
 I would caveat that technology firms have had less regulation and legacy data to overcome, that has allowed them to channel more cash into these areas, whilst traditional companies in the banking sector haven’t been able to secure the capital.

 Those that have taken the leap of faith will see if the gamble to adopt blockchain has delivered the results in the coming year(s)!

 Over the last few years, blockchain has been a roller coaster of a ride for the industry and people are now feeling the realisation that they need to establish its place in their companies’ structure, particularly adopting its governance and ability to shorten the supply chain, with obvious financial benefits.
 It is also evident for those who have been considering blockchain that they need to understand if it gives them a competitive advantage.

-Introducing technology to your business’s problems will only get you so far and maintaining the reasons, and sticking to them, during an implementation is key.
-Blockchain and technology across the insurance industry brings significant risks as well.
+Introducing technology to your business’s problems will only get you so far and maintaining the reasons, and sticking to them, during implementation is key.
+Blockchain and technology across the insurance industry bring significant risks as well.
 The potential to deliver high-quality and intuitive solutions Implemented for the wrong reasons could be costly.

 This is a topic we thrive on discussing and finding solutions for.
 For more information please contact Mark Weller: email@example.com